TreeStore

 class blosc2.TreeStore(*args, _from_parent_store=None, **kwargs)[source]

-A hierarchical tree-based storage container for compressed data using Blosc2.
+A hierarchical tree-based storage container for Blosc2 data.

 Parameters: